 - exacerbating and maintaining stress responses, leading to chronic stress

 - increasing the risk of inflammation and physical health problems, as a result of stress

 - increasing the risk of substance use disorders

 Rumination can turn worry into a habit or a way of life.

 People ruminate for a variety of reasons.
-According to the American Psychological Association, some common reasons for rumination include:

 - having a history of emotional or physical trauma